 If you’re an expat thinking of starting your own business in the Netherlands, you might be able to claim the 30% ruling and get a tax exemption on part of your earnings.

-Expats living in the Netherlands can benefit from what’s known as the 30% ruling if they’re working for a Dutch employer, but what isn’t so commonly known is that this ruling can also apply under certain conditions to those who are self-employed.
-Saskia Hemmes-van der Kruk, one of the expert tax advisors at SAS For Expats, explains how.
+Expats living in the Netherlands can benefit from the 30% ruling if they’re working for a Dutch employer.
+What isn’t so commonly known is that the 30% ruling can also apply under certain conditions to freelancers starting a business.
+Saskia Hemmes-van der Kruk, one of the expert tax advisors at HBK Tax Advisors, Accountants and Expat Consultants, explains how.

-At SAS for Expats a dedicated team of six consultants serve their clients with great enthusiasm and a personal approach.
+At HBK, a dedicated team of six consultants serve their clients with great enthusiasm and a personal approach.
 The team can apply their particular expertise to provide affordable, practical and tax-efficient support to expats in various fields.

 What is the 30% ruling for expats?

-The 30% tax ruling in the Netherlands is a tax ruling for workers who are hired from abroad, providing they meet certain conditions such as minimum salary requirements.
-If eligible, expat employees can receive 30% of their salary as a tax-free allowance processed in payroll and usually paid out on a monthly basis.
-This allowance is treated as compensation for the costs of working/living in the Netherlands, and it can be paid for up to 5 years.
+The 30% tax ruling in the Netherlands is for employees hired from abroad, providing they meet certain salary conditions.
+If eligible, expat employees can receive 30% of their salary as a tax-free allowance.
+This allowance is compensation for the costs of working in the Netherlands.
+It is available for up to five years.

 Although the 30% rule applies to employees rather than freelancers, expat entrepreneurs who want to start their own business in the Netherlands can also benefit from the ruling if they follow the right procedures.